Lemon Cheesecake Bars are amazing! These babies are going to become your favorite lemon bar ever!!

 Because I love lemons so much and cook and bake with them a lot having the right lemon tools is important.

 I want to tell you about two kitchen tools you are going to need if you are going to work with lemons.
+These are essential for lemon cheesecake bars and any of your favorite lemon recipes.

 First – the microplaner.
 I love this tool.
 It is a long, small grater type tool.
 You use it to “zest” a lemon which basically means grating the lemon rind.
 Fresh lemon zest adds great flavor to recipes.